Careers Inside Academia

 General Job Search Sites:

 These sites reach a wide audience, with frequent updates.
-However, they can be difficult to navigate and to separate your resume from the pack.
+However, they can be challenging to navigate, and it is difficult to separate your resume from the pack.
 Set an automatic alert with these general job search sites to speed up and automate the process.

 Specific (field-focused) Job Boards: